jonCroatanUto/shopSearcher_front/README.md

 # Shop Searcher

-This web app it shows the most near places arround your approximate position.
+This web app it shows the most near places around your approximate position.
 The user can choose about multiple types of places: restaurants, pharmacy, aquarius, gym ...
 The user can choose the search radius.
 The user is allowed to have a profile, and save the favorite places, and order it in folders.

-**NOTE**: This repository content just the fornt side of the aplication.
-In order to used you will need to run the server side located in the this [repository](https://github.com/jonCroatanUto/shopSeracher_back.git)
+**NOTE**: This repository content just the front side of the aplication.
+In order to used you will need to run the server side located in the this [Backend repository](https://github.com/jonCroatanUto/shopSeracher_back.git)

 ### Features